KDE/kunifiedpush/README.md

 - Register on D-Bus with a service name
 - Make your application D-Bus activatable
 - Create an instance of KUnifiedPush::Connector.
+- Communicate the endpoint URL provided by this to the corresponding server-side application.
 - Connect to its `messageReceived` signal.

 ### Supported Distributors